takinosaji/partial-injector/README.md

 # partial-injector

-Dependency Injection for Functional Programming
+Dependency Injection for Functional Programming in Python

 # spinq

 Simple LINQ in Python

+# sversion

+Simple versioning for Python projects